-Racing Wasn't Always Pleasant Between the Sand Dunes of Zandvoort Circuit
+Racing Wasn't Always Pleasant Between the Dunes of Zandvoort Circuit

 The Netherlands had, and still has, many good and famous drivers and their development couldn’t be possible with a lack of proper facilities.
-Zandvoort Circuit, or Circuit Park Zandvoort what is the official name of the venue, is definitely a top facility in the Netherlands and could be described as the home of motorsports.
+Circuit Zandvoort Circuit, also known as Circuit Park Zandvoort until 2017, is definitely a top facility in the Netherlands and could be described as the home of motorsports.

-The track has a long history and once was one of the unavoidable venues in the Formula 1 Grand Prix calendar.
-Sadly, Zandvoort circuit at the same time has a record of many fatal crashes.
+The track has a long history and once was one of the unavoidable venues in the Formula 1 Grand Prix calendar, hosting 30 F1 Championship races between 1952 and 1985.
+The Dutch Grand Prix as the F1 Championship event is returning to Zandvoort in 2020.

 Using German roads as the base for the circuit

 The original circuit, twisty but still relatively fast, was 4.252 km long with 19 turns and was used until 1989.
-The first Dutch Grand Prix was held in 1950, but not as a part of the Formula 1 championship.
-Inaugural F1 Grand Prix was held in 1955 and became a regular in the F1 calendar until 1985, with an exception of 1972.
+The first Grand Prix race was held in 1948, but not as a part of the Formula 1 championship.
+Inaugural F1 Grand Prix was held in 1952 and became a regular in the F1 calendar until 1985, with several exceptions.

 Through the decades, track required major improvements and modifications but there were no major modifications made except for the raise of barriers around the perimeter in 1972 and creation of the new pit wall four years before.
 With the cars’ speed constantly increasing, a safety became an issue after a number of fatal accidents at Zandvoort circuit.